 Basics of Financial Literacy

-Financial literacy involves understanding financial principles and concepts such as budgeting, saving, investing, managing debt, and understanding financial products.
-Developing these skills early in life can help teens and young adults make sound financial decisions and avoid common financial pitfalls.
+Financial literacy involves understanding basic money concepts such as budgeting, saving, spending, borrowing, investing, managing risk, and protecting personal financial information.
+Developing these skills early can help teens and young adults make more thoughtful choices and avoid common financial mistakes.

 - Create a Budget: